biomejs/biome/crates/rome_diagnostics/CONTRIBUTING.md

 # Writing Diagnostics

-The `rome_diagnostics` crate implements "Diagnostics", the generic concept of how the various errors and issues that can be raised in the Rome codebase, and displayed to the final user.
-This guide is aimed at contributors to the Rome codebase to help writing diagnostics, both at the technical level, and as general best practices to make diagnostics easier to understand for the final user.
+The `rome_diagnostics` crate implements "Diagnostics", the generic concept of how the various errors and issues that can be raised in the Biome codebase, and displayed to the final user.
+This guide is aimed at contributors to the Biome codebase to help writing diagnostics, both at the technical level, and as general best practices to make diagnostics easier to understand for the final user.

 ## What is a Diagnostic

-Diagnostics are at the core of the experience of the Rome toolchain for the users, and providing high quality diagnostics is crucial to making the usage of Rome as frictionless as possible even when errors happen.
+Diagnostics are at the core of the experience of the Biome toolchain for the users, and providing high quality diagnostics is crucial to making the usage of Biome as frictionless as possible even when errors happen.
 What follows is a list of best practice for writing good diagnostics:

-- The Diagnostic should follow the [Technical Principles](https://rome.tools/#technical) of the Rome project
+- The Diagnostic should follow the [Technical Principles](https://biomejs.dev/#technical) of the Biome project
 - A diagnostic should not simply state that something went wrong, it should explain why it went wrong.
 Add explanations in log advices, and show hyperlinks to relevant documentation pages in case the user wants to know more.